xbl4z3r/hyperclient/README.md

 > This client doesn't give any kind of unfair advantage over other players, it just gives its users mods that can improve FPS and remove Mouse Delay and more!
 > Some of these mods may not be allowed on some servers and all of them are marked as **Use at your own risk**.
 > We are not responsible if you get banned on any server using this client.

-# REMEMBER
-**Do not clone this project and publish it as yours without a license from me.**